pdincubus/MODX-Revo-Boilerplate/README.md

 * Articles.
 This in turn installs a load of extras it needs
 * Big Brother.
 A Google Analytics dashboard widget.
 * FormIt.
 For form sending/validation, etc
+* getRelated.
+Goes and sees if it can find content related to the page you're on.
+Useful in Articles pages.
 * getResourceField.
 Useful for grabbing one bit of data from one single page.
 Kind of get resources, but blinkered.
 * getResources.
 Useful for all kinds of things.
 * GoogleSiteMap.
 Generates XML sitemaps for Spiders, etc